-Staff told us they discussed training needs at appraisals, one to one meetings and during clinical supervision sessions.
+Staff told us they discussed training needs at appraisals.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.

 Co-ordinating care and treatment

 Staff worked together and with other health and social care professionals to deliver effective care and treatment.